A PDE-Based Analysis of the Symmetric Two-Armed Bernoulli Bandit: Main results

-In \cref{app:step2}, we prove, using induction backward in time, that when $b =1/ \epsilon$ the function $u$ approximates $v$ associated with the bandit problem up to higher order ``error" term $E_1(t)$, which can be estimated explicitly.\footnote{While we use the asymptotic notation for conciseness and clarity of exposition, these error terms can be estimated by our methods with explicit constant prefactors.} To obtain this estimate, we need certain bounds on derivatives of $u$.
-Since all spatial derivatives of $u^h$ of a given order are the same with respect to any combination of $\xi^h$ and/or $\xi^r$, we can denote them by for all $i+j =d$.
-The following bounds are proved in \cref{app:error}. \begin{lemma} For integer $d \geq 2$ and $\partial^d_{\xi} u^h$ defined above,
+In \cref{app:lb}, we prove, using induction backward in time, that the function $u$ approximates $v$ associated with the bandit problem up to a higher order ``error" term $E_1(t)$, which can be estimated explicitly.\footnote{While we use the asymptotic notation for conciseness and clarity of exposition, this and other error terms in this paper can be estimated by our methods with explicit constant prefactors.} To obtain this estimate, we need certain bounds on derivatives of $u$.
+The following bounds are proved in \cref{app:error}. \begin{lemma} We have $\varphi' = O(1 + b \epsilon/\sigma)$, and for $d\geq 2$, $\varphi^{(d)} = O (b (\epsilon/\sigma)^d)$.
+For integer $d \geq 1$,